 All FPA teachers are committed to community with families in a personal way.
 Our goal is to make sure that parents are not surprised by a grade or discipline issue.
-RenWeb should not be our means of communication with parents; we will use emails, phone calls, notes and/or other forms of communication.
+Our primary means of communication will be via our App with other means of communication including emails, phone calls, notes, and/or other appropriate forms of communication.